 What is explainable AI, and why should you care?

-In contrast, with explainable white box AI, users can understand the rationale behind its decisions, making it increasingly popular in business settings.
-These models are not as technically impressive as black box algorithms.
-Still, their transparency is a tradeoff as it offers a higher level of reliability and is preferable in highly regulated industries.
+In contrast, with explainable “white box” AI, users can understand the rationale behind its decisions, making it increasingly popular in business settings.
+These models are not as technically impressive as their black box counterparts.
+Still, their transparency is a tradeoff, as it offers a higher level of reliability and is preferable in highly regulated industries.

 What is explainable AI?

-Explainable AI (XAI) refers to a set of techniques, design principles, and processes that help developers/organizations add a layer of transparency to AI algorithms so that they can justify their predictions.
+Explainable AI (XAI) refers to a set of techniques, design principles, and processes that help developers and organizations add a layer of transparency to AI algorithms so that they can justify their predictions.
 XAI can describe AI models, their expected impact, and potential biases.
 With this technology, human experts can understand the resulting predictions and build trust and confidence in the results.

 When speaking of explainability, it all boils down to what you want to explain.
 There are two possibilities: